A Joyful Eve in Christmas Town

 “I have it on blue ray.
 We’ll schedule it.”

-Claire nodded and smiled.
-Despite her weird obsession with an ages-old movie, Kiley proved to be a useful person to know, able to clue Claire in on where to find things she needed, how to navigate the strange downtown with its sporadic one-way streets, and which men to avoid, as in “watch out for the skiers and the winter visitors.
+Claire bit back a smile.
+Kiley was quite particular about things but truly adorable.
+Despite her odd obsession with a dusty old movie, she was becoming a good friend.
+In addition to helping her unpack, Kiley had clued Claire in on where to find things she needed in town, how to navigate the strange downtown with its sporadic one-way streets, and which men to avoid, as in “watch out for the skiers and the winter visitors.
 They’ll hit on you, but they don’t stick around.”

-“Ooh, that does sound tempting,” Claire had replied with a lift of her eyebrows.
+“Ooh, that does sound tempting,” Claire replied with a lift of her eyebrows.

 Note to self: Be careful when you joke with Kiley.
 She may not always appreciate your snarky sense of humor.

-Claire had seen little of Kiley over the next few days as her time was jam-packed with errands.
+Claire had seen little of Kiley after that afternoon as her days had been jam-packed with errands.
 She did manage to get to the Visitors’ Bureau where she picked up a brochure and a map of the Christmas-All-Year businesses.
 To her astonishment, the one-stoplight town boasted nine of them.
 Nine!

 According to the brochure, as years passed, tourists who visited Bedford Falls started asking if this was the Bedford Falls.
 Then, in 1980, the town council voted to approve a Christmas-All-Year theme.
 “Now. when people ask us, if this is the Bedford Falls, we say yes!” the mayor had declared at the ribbon-cutting ceremony.